1. Resources and Technology

 Concept-specific soundtrack

 • Have students find songs that use certain concepts of a discipline.
-For example, in an economics course, it could be choosing songs that have references to economics-related terms (e.g., 7 Rings by Ariana Grande, Money by Pink Floyd, Taxman by the Beatles, Youngstown by Bruce Springsteen, etc.).
+For example, in an economics course, it could be choosing songs that have references to economics-related terms (e.g., Money by Pink Floyd, Taxman by the Beatles, Youngstown by Bruce Springsteen, etc.).

 • Ask students to analyze the song lyrics in relation to the concepts/theories of the discipline and share their thoughts with the rest of the class.